SKIP TO MAIN CONTENT

 Policies and Procedures

-Should an injury occur while in a facility for supervised practice, the student should follow the workers compensation process as outlined in the School of Allied Health Handbook.
+Should an injury occur while in a facility for supervised practice, the student should follow the workers compensation process as outlined in the Allied Health Student Injury Protocol.

 Notify the clinical preceptor and the program coordinator when you will be absent or late, due to illness, transportation issues, family emergency or any other reason.
 Notify the clinical preceptor and the program coordinator if you must leave the facility early due to illness, family emergency or any other reason.
 See the Nutrition and Dietetics Program Handbook for full details.